 - a.
 Meets the definition of artist, as defined in the Percent for Art Ordinance - b.
-Demonstrates artistic excellence, innovation, and originality as represented in past work and supporting materials - e.
+Demonstrates artistic excellence, innovation, and originality as represented in past work and supporting materials - c.
 Demonstrates capacity for working in media and with concepts that are appropriate to the project goals and site - cl.
 Demonstrates interest and capability in creating public artwork in collaboration with the City of Richmond, Public Art Program, the design team (if applicable), and other project partners - e.
 Demonstrates experience in successfully completing works of similar scope, scale, budget, and complexity, or ability to articulate how he or she would be able to bring the necessary artistic and technical skills to this project - f.
 Demonstrates interest in and understanding of the project - g.
-Is available to perform the scope of the work in a timely and professional manner - h.
+Is available to perform the scope of the work in a timely and professional manner - n.
 Builds the diversity of the City of Richmond's public art collection - i.
 If applicable, demonstrates a cohesive team - 2.
-Evaluating Artist Concept and Schematic Proposals a.
-Clearly responds to the project goals
+Evaluating Artist Concept and Schematic Proposals